The Grand Teton's Upper Exum Climbing Route

 Variations to access Central Rib's Bench

-Looking at the Briggs' Slab area from the northwest
+Looking at the Briggs' Slab area from the northwest.

 Briggs' Slab area